stesta/stesta.github.io/_posts/2013-10-08-simple-parallax-effect-using-knockout-and-jquery.markdown

 based on the css property 'top' or 'left' to move and element vertically or horizontally on the page.
 You can see an example of this on the first demo (link at the bottom of this post).

-nd just because Knockout.js is awesome let's make a binding handler to easily apply our effect.
+and just because Knockout.js is awesome let's make a binding handler to easily apply our effect.

     ko.bindingHandlers.parallax = {
       init: function(element, valueAccessor) {